 Second, although it is not mandated by the state of North Carolina, most mortgage lenders require buyers to purchase title insurance.
 We recommend every home buyer purchase title insurance even when it is not required by the lender.
 A title insurance policy will protect you from any title issues that were not detected in the tile search or that may arise in the future.
 You can purchase a policy for a low one-time fee.
 Knowing that you will not be liable for any future title issues is well worth the cost of the policy.

 Home Buying Mistake #3: Not Being Prepared for Closing

 The last thing a home buyer wants is for an unexpected glitch to halt the transaction on closing day.
 The best way to avoid a crisis at closing is to be well prepared.

 An experienced real estate attorney will make sure that all the “i’s” are dotted and “t’s” are crossed so that everything goes smoothly at closing.

 The home buying process can be daunting.
 Especially for first-time home buyers.
 The lawyers at Perry, Bundy, Plyler and Long LLP will help you navigate each step of the process from beginning to end.
 We have over serving Union County since 1980 helping North Carolina families buy their dream homes.
-Give us a call at 704-289-2519 to schedule an appointment with one of our real estate attorneys.
+Give us a call at 704-289-2519 to schedule an appointment with one of our real estate attorneys in Monroe, NC.